 - subject to applicable local laws and regulations, and

 - subject to no additional liability for the EPFI as a result of reporting in certain identified jurisdictions."
 (Source: EP III).

 A list of these projects as per EPFI can be found on the Equator Principles website.

-As project name information on the Equator Principles website is reported on a bank-by-bank basis, it is not possible to search the EP website to find out which banks financed which project.
+However, project name information is reported on the Equator Principles website on a bank-by-bank basis.
+This means it is not possible to search the EP website to find out which banks financed which project.
 Similarly it is not possible to search projects financed by sector or by country.
 This would all be feasible if the same data were presented in a more accessible database format.
 The limited level of reporting that is currently published on the Equator Principles website also does not stick around for long – only the most recent two years’ reporting data stays on the website.
-To ensure this data is not lost, and to make analysis of EP reporting data easier, we collect EP reporting data in a publicly available spreadsheet, available here.
+To ensure this data is not lost, and to make analysis of EP reporting data easier, BankTrack collects EP reporting data in a publicly available spreadsheet, available here.

 This collection and publication of EP reporting data is one of the ways BankTrack has played a leading role as watchdog on the EPs and the banks adopting them since 2003.
 BankTrack also has focused campaigns on the Equator Principles that seeking proper implementation of the EPs on project level and assisting communities affected by EP financed projects.